johnalison/obsidian-notes/Journal/2 August 2024 Friday.md

 - tried clustering with upto 8 jets ...
 No problem on test job!
 - tried clustering with no nJet limit ...No problem on test job!
 - Running all clustering on **cmslpc329**
-	- ran our of memory with 4 workers... trying 3
+	- ran our of memory with 4 workers... trying 3 (also failed) ... trying 2